 Lightsong sat down, stunned.
 Blushweaver was staring at them.
 And so were the priests.

 What is it I find odd about them?
-Lightsong thought with frustration, trying to sort out his thoughts and emotions as the group approached.
+Lightsong thought, trying to sort out his thoughts and emotions as the group of priests approached.

 “Lightsong,” one of them said, stooping down beside his cage.
 “We need your Command Phrases.”

 He snorted.
 “I’m sure you do.
 Well, I’m sorry to say that I’ve forgotten them.
-You probably know my reputation for being a little bit weak of mind.
+You probably know my reputation for being weak of mind.
 I mean, what kind of fool would come charging in here and get himself captured so easily, right?”

 He smiled at them.